Skip to main content

 Information about young carers

-GIRFEC (Getting it right for every child) is the overarching approach to supporting children and young people in Scotland.
+GIRFEC (Getting It Right for Every Child) is the overarching approach to supporting children and young people in Scotland.

 In addition, the Carers (Scotland) Act 2016 entitles young carers to a young carer statement.
+Action for Children Young Carers Project can assist with this.

 Find out more about young carers' entitlements.